Skip to content

 • Manually from Routing -> Routing Simulation menu - In this case operator have to enter all call attributes manually.

 • From CDR.
-When you want to reproduce call routing of specific call - you can click on “Routing Simulation” button on CDR Show page.
-In this call all call attributes will be copied from CDR automatically.
+When you want to reproduce call routing of specific call - you can click on "Routing Simulation" button on CDR Show page.
+In this case all call attributes will be copied from CDR automatically.

 Trace capturing